lesunb/RGMToPRISM/README.md

 * Right click in the project
 * Run As > Eclipse Application, it should open another Eclipse with the active plugin.

+# Create Project

+File > New Project

+# Create a Tropos Diagram

+# Genearting The Prism Model

+* NOTE: Before generate the PRISM code,  verify if thereisn't any TROPOS goal with missing labels.
+* NOTE2: You could have goals in your model that you can't see in the graphical representation.
+Refer to the the TROPOS outline view an remove any not labeled goal.

 # Plugin Structure

 * plugin.xml: The main file that describes the plugin.
 It contains information to help with the code generation, libraries, plugin dependencies, and extension points.
 * build.properties: The file used for describing the build process.
 Mainly, this is used to specify the needed libraries.
 * src: Plugin classes.

-# Create Project

-File > New Project